CloudCray/DanceMarkScraper/README.md

 DanceMarkScraper
 ================

-Web scraping scripts and functions for o2cm and zsconcepts
+Web scraping scripts and functions for o2cm and dancesport info

+see tests for usage